 Meet The Goats

-We have three different breeds: Nigerian Dwarf, Oberhasli, and Lamancha.
+We have four different breeds: Nigerian Dwarf, Oberhasli, Lamancha, and Alpine.
 All are dairy goats, but each breed has its individual characteristics.

 Here are their distinctions as defined by the American Goat Society: